 Halo Sleepsack

-The Halo Sleepsack (non-organic) is a 2-in-1 adjustable swaddle that grows with baby during and after the swaddling stage.
+The Halo Organic Sleepsack is a 2-in-1 adjustable swaddle that grows with baby during and after the swaddling stage.
 During the swaddling stage, it serves as a wearable blanket that allows you to swaddle baby’s arms and contain the startle reflex.

 After the swaddling stage, the Halo Sleepsack can be used as a type of arms-out swaddle; this works well for babies because it fits snugly around their chest and tummy and gives them a feeling of comfort, or of being held.